Organize API Endpoints with OpenAPI Tags

 tags:

-- name: "Documentation change"
+- name: diff

-description: Validate your API status
+description: Validate your API status.

 These duplicate tags would confuse anyone trying to understand your API contract, as they wouldn’t know which of the two tag definitions an endpoint belongs to.